DockYard/ember-in-viewport/README.md

   Default: Depends on browser

-  As it's name suggests, if this is `true` and the IntersectionObserver API is not available in the target browser, the Mixin will use `requestAnimationFrame`.
+  As its name suggests, if this is `true` and the IntersectionObserver API is not available in the target browser, the Mixin will use `requestAnimationFrame`.
 Unless you want to force enabling or disabling this, you won't need to override this option.

 - `viewportSpy: boolean`